Med school application process: from MCAT prep through med school interviews

 One last thing to think about and take care of early in the year: letters of recommendation, a critical part of your med school application packet.
 Make contact with the advisors, professors, employers and mentors you would like to have write you a letter of recommendation, and let them know you’re going to be relying on them for a great LOR.
 This.
 Will.
 Make.
 A. Huge.
 Difference.

 Now that your test day is set and school is out, it’s time to study, study, study—and then study some more.
 If possible, make studying your “day job.”
 Show up to the library or some other quiet, secluded place in the morning and study through the afternoon.
 If you don’t have the luxury of daytime studying for whatever reason, make sure to set aside multiple hours every day to study.
-If that means staying up late, then buy yourself ample supplies of your favorite caffeinated drink and get to studying.
+If that means staying up late, then buy yourself ample supplies of your favorite caffeinated drink and get down to business.
 Minimize distractions.
 Your MCAT score is incredibly important when it comes to getting an interview, and now is the time to push towards the finish line.
 These are the months that count.
 This is also the time to access and prepare your primary application.

 May is the month for MCAT prep and preparing your med school application packet.
 The online AMCAS application usually opens May 1.
 Since the application can’t be submitted until early June, you have about a month to complete it.
 Don’t try to knock it out in one sitting or you’ll be overwhelmed.
 Take it piece by piece.
 Give yourself at least a week to write (and edit) your personal statement.
 If you spend just an hour, four nights a week working on your application, you should have it done with time to spare.
 (The med school application dates for TMDSAS and AACOMAS are different, but getting them all done in May/June will work.
 Check the respective websites to get an idea of their timelines.)